Recipients

 Deepak Divan

-“For contributions to advanced power conversion technologies for modern electric power grid.”
+“For contributions to advanced power conversion technologies for modern electric power grids.”

 Fred Daum